lomeuscloete/rules/README.md

 # rules
 A java library that can be used to build a rules engine I extracted it from an adviser I build for a client.
 It probaly need some work to be used standalone.

-it supports basic logical and arithmetic expressions for integer and string types, this can be estended to more types.
+it supports basic logical and arithmetic expressions for integer and string types, this can be extended to more types.

 #usage:
     Expression expression = new Expression("#BIG > 555 * ( #SMALL + 34 )");